-- The causes are complex: genetics, your early development, substance abuse, stressful social circumstances and trauma (particularly in childhood) can increase your chances of experiencing schizophrenia.
+- Genetics, your early development, substance abuse, stressful social circumstances and trauma (particularly in childhood) can increase your chances of experiencing schizophrenia.

-- It starts young: schizophrenia most often develops between the late teens and early 30s, though it can start later, especially in women.
+- Schizophrenia most often develops between the late teens and early 30s, though it can start later, especially in women.

 One of the main symptoms of schizophrenia is psychosis.
 A person experiencing psychosis finds it hard to tell what is real from what isn’t.
 Psychosis is often experienced in episodes — short periods of intense symptoms.
 The main symptoms of psychosis are: